What is Yin Yoga?

 The difference between Yin and Yang Yoga…

 In Yin Yoga we practice Acceptance.
 This means that we do not hold the shapes with strain, “push and pull” attitude, and extreme muscular effort.
 We let go of the need to change things with force, strive, or Yang effort.
-By consciously relaxing the muscles we release tension and active effort, allowing ourselves to naturally BE present with where we are.
-We confront the sensations that are tight or tender and allow ourselves to breathe and enter stillness there.
-This stillness with the sensation without force address the health of the connective tissue and Yin aspects of the body.
-All bodies are different, and we work with our own body where it is at each day.
+By consciously relaxing the muscles we release tension and active effort, allowing ourselves to naturally be present with where we are.
+We approach the sensations that are tight or tender and invite ourselves to breathe and enter stillness there.
+All bodies are different, and we work with our own body where it’s at.

-It's said that QI lives in the connective tissue of the body.
+QI lives in the connective tissue of the body.
 Meaning that life force energy weaves around our bones, joints, ligaments and through our organs.
-This weaving of QI travel is known as meridian energy channels.
-In holding a posture we're stimulating meridian lines where QI can be stagnant.
-The nature of this practice addresses energetic layers that course through our physical body (internally & externally) as well as the mental body, emotional body, and spiritual body.
-When we come out of a posture we can feel the space we've created in the body and mind, allowing life force energy to flow freely throughout every part of our being.
-A yin posture could then be compared to the likes of acupuncture or acupressure.
+Chinese medicine defines the pathways QI travels as “meridians“.
+In holding a posture for an extended period of time we stimulate meridians where QI is stagnant.
+This naturally addresses the physical and energetic being on internal & external levels When we come out of a posture we can feel the space we've created in the body and mind, allowing life force energy to flow freely throughout every part of our being.
+This space we creates also allows us emotional composure and access to equanimity.
+Yin Yoga has been compared to the likes of acupuncture or acupressure.

 Holding a posture grounds us and connects us to stillness.
 In this stillness we witness and grow awareness of what is naturally present in our bodies, minds, and hearts.
 There is a constant dialogue in our bodies that we tend to override in our daily routines.
 Yin Yoga gives us a time and space where we can listen.
-The body can hold emotional trauma and tensions from routine lifestyle.
+The body can hold tauma and tension.
 As we seep into the connective tissue, we tap into areas of the body where stress and emotions are held.
-In holding postures we enter into states where we may feel raw and tender emotions.
-Here we are not only confronting edges of sensation in the body, but also in the mind and heart.
+In holding postures we enter into states where we may feel raw and tender emotions or memories.
+Here we are not only witnessing sensations in the body, but also in the mind and heart.
 Since we are working from a place of softness and ease, this practice can soothe trauma and anxiety, while also creating possibility for release.
 I emphasize keeping an awareness of your natural breath and visualizing yourself in a gentle way.

 Modifications and use of props (blankets, blocks, and bolsters) are offered and recommended.
 These props are used as an aid to find the balance between support and activity.
 I ask that people stay mindful to what they know of their bodies already (if they have an injury or medical/physical condition).
 As we enter into emotions and start to feel their presence its important we remind ourselves how we can invite in more kindness towards ourselves.